dennispassway/Obj-C-Styleguide/README.md

 }
 ```

+* Always end a file with a newline.
 * Colon-aligning method invocation should often be avoided.
 There are cases where a method signature may have >= 3 colons and colon-aligning makes the code more readable.
 Please do **NOT** however colon align methods containing blocks because Xcode's indenting makes it illegible.

 **Example**